Otilio Warrington: Cuca Gómez

-Later, in the early 1980's, while working in the comedy Kakukómicos, Warrington developed the character of "Cuca Gómez", a cross-dressing role that would help settle Warrington's fame as a comedian.
+Later, in the early 1980's, while working in the comedy Los Kakukomicos, Warrington developed the character of "Cuca Gómez", a cross-dressing role that would help settle Warrington's fame as a comedian.
 The plot involved a female cosmetologist who was involved in all kinds of hilarious and off-the-wall situations.
 "Cuca Gómez" became very popular in Puerto Rico and soon appeared in other TV shows as a special guest star.
 In 1985, Warrington was named "Mr. Television" by the Artistic Association of Puerto Rico.

 Music

 In 1986, Pijuán, a Puerto Rican musician, in conjunction with Bizcocho created an album called Bizcocho & Pijuán "El premio 'Gordo' del Sabor", under Private Ranch Records.

 Later years

 In the 1990s, Warrington starred in his own TV show, Mi Familia (My Family), where he acted as "Arcadio".
 He also worked in El Show de las 12 (The 12 o'clock Show) acting as "Don Ambrosio" and "Yeyito".